5 Biggest Sales Mistakes by B2B SaaS Startups: How to Avoid And Scale?

 So what can you do instead?

-Rather than tuning to Paid Acquisition, use these ways to generate traffic:
+Rather than turning to Paid Acquisition, use these ways to generate traffic:

 i.
 Extensive Blogging